Skip to Content

 FlyteFoam

-FF Blast Plus Eco is the next level up, used in the Novablast 4 and Gel-Nimbus 26, and offers a pillowy and springy ride that still holds up to everyday training.
+• Standard FlyteFoam is used in Asics’ most affordable shoes, like the GT-1000.
+Is the Asics Megablast the best Blast yet is the next level up.
+Used in the Gel-Nimbus 27, it offers a pillowy and springy ride that still holds up to everyday training.

 Guidance systems